ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

   sending only one patch.

 ``<area>``:
-  indicates the area of the Open vSwitch to which the change applies (often the name of a source file or a directory).
+  indicates the area of OVN to which the change applies (often the name of a source file or a directory).
 You may omit it if the change crosses multiple distinct pieces of code.